citadel-tech/coinswap/docs/taker.md

 # Taker Tutorial

-The **Taker** is the party that initiates a CoinSwap.
-It connects to the Directory Server, fetches available Maker offers, selects suitable ones, and coordinates the swap.
+The taker is the party that initiates the coinswap.
+It queries the directory server for a list of makers, requests offers from them and selects suitable makers for the swap.
+It then conducts the swap with the selected makers.

 This guide walks you through setting up and using the Taker CLI to perform a CoinSwap on **testnet4**.